 Rather than merely being aware of thoughts as they arise, you can choose to observe them with closer detail.
 There is no judgement in self-observation; you are only learning more about yourself.
 While meditating, some of the images or thoughts that may arise can give you insight into your subconscious.
 There may be deep-rooted issues affecting you that you haven’t realized yet.
 Instead of ignoring or setting them aside, you can take notice and reflect on them later when your meditation session is over.

-Focused meditation narrows down to one aspect or object, often used in breathing meditations where you gently focus on the breath alone.
-It can allow you to slice through or push aside the distractions that your body presents you.
+Focused meditation narrows down to one aspect or object, often used in breathing meditations where one gently focuses on the breath alone.
+It can allow you to slice through or push aside the distractions that your body presents you with.
 The focus allows no room for thoughts or distractions.
 That is not to say they won’t arise, but it becomes more difficult for them to gain a foothold in your mind.

 What is contemplation?
 Contemplation is deep reflective thought on any subject matter.
-It is to think thoughtfully on something for an extended period.
+It is to think thoughtfully about something for an extended period.

 In terms of meditation, contemplation is often intermixed as if they are the same thing.
 While it has many similarities, contemplation is not quite the same.
 Let’s say you are troubled by a problem in your life, and you decide to dedicate a lot of time going over it in my mind.
 In this way, you are actively engaging with your thoughts and examining them.
 Whereas with meditation, we may allow ourselves to become aware of thoughts, perhaps even observe them, but after a short while, we let go of it.

-How is it practiced in philosophy or religion?
-It is perhaps one of the most confusing of practices; Various faiths, philosophers, and everyone else seem to have their own opinion as to what it is, and how to do it.
+How is contemplation practiced in philosophy or religion?
+Various faiths and philosophies have differing opinions or techniques on how to practice contemplation.
 In this case, I prefer to stick with the definition rather than a particular practice.

 The study of meditation and all of its’ intricacies go deep.
 There’s not a full consensus on the fundamental principles and proper methods of meditation.
 The information I’ve provided is merely my current, humble understanding.
 If you’re interested in learning to meditate, you can read more about it here: Learn to Meditate the Hard Way.